 Towards the end of the shift (a mere 11 hours later…) you start to consider concerns for night shift (or the next shift) and make sure all routine needs for the physician have been addressed.

 Pro-tip: it is not cool to call a physician or APP at midnight for a non-urgent need that could have been addressed during the day with the attending physician.
 They will almost always tell you to wait until the next day when the patient’s normal physician is on because it is much more appropriately addressed by them.
 Nursing school teaches you to notify and clarify about many things with the physician, but doesn’t necessarily go over when.
 I dive deep into this topic in my book.

 The end of the shift includes ensuring all tasks and required documentation were completed.
 This includes care plan documentation, education, and incident reports if they were necessary.
 Nurses must document how they educated their patients and how they furthered (or attempted to further) the patient’s plan of care safely towards discharge.

-Each shift if different, patients are dynamic, and things in an instant.
-Ah, the nurse life.
+Each shift is different, patients are dynamic, and things change in an instant.
+Ah, nurse life.

 Alright guys, my work here [for the last 12 hours] is done…